Steven-Theuerl/Steven-Theuerl/README.md

-## Hello.
+## Hello 👻

-I'm making a living building things, and learning how to build things through software.
+I'm making a living building things, and learning new ways to build new things with software.
 I love what I do, it's a passion, hobby, job, and lifestyle.

 ### Tech & Tools